Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Abstract

 \section{Abstract}

-An invex function generalizes a convex function in the sense that every stationary point is a global minimizer.
-Recently, invex functions and related concepts have attracted attention in signal processing and machine learning.
-However, proving that a function is invex is not straightforward, because the definition involves an unknown function called a kernel function.
-This paper develops several methods for constructing explicit kernel functions, which have been missing from the literature.
-These methods support proving invexity of new functions, and they would also be useful in the development of optimization algorithms for invex problems.
-We also clarify connections to pseudoconvex functions and present examples of nonsmooth, non-pseudoconvex invex functions that arise in signal processing.
+{ An invex function generalizes a convex function in the sense that every stationary point is a global minimizer.
+Recently, invex functions and their subclasses have attracted attention in signal processing and machine learning.
+However, verifying invexity is often difficult because its definition involves an unknown function called a kernel function.
+This paper studies kernel functions associated with invex functions, which have received relatively limited attention in the literature.
+In particular, we develop several methods for constructing explicit kernel functions and establish a characterization of pseudoconvexity in terms of kernel functions.
+These results provide constructive tools for proving invexity of new functions and for clarifying their structural properties.
+We also present examples of nonsmooth, non-pseudoconvex invex functions arising in signal processing. }